 Mexico’s gross domestic product (GDP) expanded 0.1% on quarter in the three months to June 2019.
 It recovered from a 0.2% contraction in the previous period, and beat market expectations of a 0.1% fall.
 A preliminary estimate showed services activity advanced slightly while the industry did not contribute to the growth, and agriculture output contracted sharply.
 GDP growth rate in Mexico averaged 0.59% from 1993 until 2019, reaching an all-time high of 3.2 % in the third quarter of 2009 and a record low of -5.70% in the first quarter of 1995.

-Import and export figures
+International Trade – Import and Export figures

 Exports from Mexico increased by 1.2 % year-on-year to US$37.949 billion in June 2019.
 Non-oil exports advanced 2.8%, boosted by higher sales of manufacturing (2.9%), in particular machinery and equipment for industries (13%), food, alcoholic & beverages (11.7%), automotive products (4.4%) and steel products (1.1%).